 Hiring is definitely slowing down globally at the moment, however, it's not fully dead yet in most countries.

-Some of my clients' interviews (all in MBB) were already rescheduled for next year.
-They were supposed to be this year and they already had dates set.
+Some of my clients' interviews (all in MBB) were already rescheduled from 2022 to 2023.
+They were supposed to be last year and they already had dates set.

 Impact on hiring